General Motors Technical Center: Contemporary

 When the initial plans were announced, Architectural Record said that "the much-heralded World of Tomorrow seems a bit less ephemeral" with the design of the Tech Center.
 Architectural Forum, writing about the revised plans, said the design recalled the "soft melody" of Saarinen's father's design for the Cranbrook Educational Community, despite the differing building arrangements and materials.
-Henry-Russell Hitchcock and Arthur Drexler of the Museum of Modern Art wrote in 1952 that the repeating elements of Saarinen's repetitive design was reminiscent of Mies's work, though elements such as the smokestacks and colored-brick walls helped enliven the design.
+Henry-Russell Hitchcock and Arthur Drexler of the Museum of Modern Art wrote in 1952 that the repeating elements of Saarinen's design was reminiscent of Mies's work, though elements such as the smokestacks and colored-brick walls helped enliven the design.
 Aline B. Louchheim, who profiled Saarinen for a New York Times article in 1953 and later married him, wrote in her profile that Saarinen had been "internationally praised for his design" for GM.
 Louchheim later wrote that the buildings resembled "an exalted industrial product" and that the complex demonstrated Saarinen's practice of using varying decorations to give each building a unique appearance.

 Initial commentary on the Tech Center was mostly positive, despite mixed reactions to Saarinen's custom of collaborating with his clients.
 When the complex was dedicated, a writer for the Boston Globe described the interiors as having "a quiet elegance that bespeaks adequate funds as well as architectural good taste".
-The Lansing State Journal said the complex combined "beauty with practicality, functionalism with flexibility for the advancement of science and technology", while The New York Times called the buildings "a campus in Technicolor", citing it as one of the US's prominent research and laboratory complexes.
+The Lansing State Journal said the complex combined "beauty with practicality, functionalism with flexibility for the advancement of science and technology", while The New York Times called the buildings "a campus in Technicolor", citing the complex as one of the US's prominent research and laboratory compounds.
 The Washington Post called the buildings "an architectural fantasy of steel, aluminum, glass and multi-colored brick".
-An article in Life magazine dubbed the Tech Center as the "Versailles of Industry", a sentiment several other media sources echoed.
+An article in Life magazine dubbed the Tech Center as the "Versailles of Industry", a sentiment echoed by several other media sources.
 When Saarinen died in 1961, one newspaper said he had perceived the commission as "his greatest opportunity", and The Christian Science Monitor said the complex's "awesome dual-carburetor precision" could have only come from "the most methodical of draftsmen".